dominickjay/dominickjay.com/src/writing/get-lastfm-in-eleventy-edge.md

 ---
 title: 'Get lastfm in eleventy-edge'
-description: "How I created a edge function to bring in live data from Last.fm"
+description: 'How I created a edge function to bring in live data from Last.fm'
 intro: "On my about page, there's a 'Now Playing' section, that gives live data about my last played song according to Last.fm.
 Using the eleventy-edge plugin, let's see how this is set up."
 date: Created
 tags:
   - js
   - writing
-layout: 'layouts/post.njk'
+layout: post
 eleventyExcludeFromCollections: true
 links:
   [